Yabonev/reducing-friction-during-agentic-coding/README.md

 - **Repetition leads to attention**: Reading code snippet and then finding that same code in the file system strengthens the focus on those specific parts of the code.

 > [!TIP]
-> Repetition is good, when you repeat the correct thing.
+> Repetition is good when you repeat the correct thing.
 It focuses the LLM.
-If something is important repeating it multiple times with different words in different contexts.
+If something is important, repeat it multiple times with different words in different contexts.

 ---